 - Chinese ground orchid (Bletilla striata)

 Selecting High-Quality Bulbs

-After deciding which types of flowers you want in the spring, select only firm, solid bulbs for planting.
+After deciding which flowers you want in the spring, select only firm, solid bulbs for planting.
 Avoid bulbs that are shriveled or lightweight.
-Bulbs that are discolored by mold or that contain soft spots should also be avoided.
+Bulbs discolored by mold or containing soft spots should also be avoided.

 Size matters when selecting bulbs.
-The bigger the bulb the better the flower display.
-Smaller bulbs often bloom but you get more bang for your buck with the larger bulbs.
+The bigger the bulb, the better the flower display.
+Smaller bulbs often bloom, but you get more bang for your buck with larger ones.

 Spring-flowering bulbs can be purchased as early as late August.
 Often for the best selection, you have to shop early!
 Spring-flowering bulbs purchased in late summer should be stored in a cool, dry place (such as a garage or basement) until they can be planted in fall.

 Most bulbs should be planted in a full or part-sun location.
 Early blooming bulbs are often successful beneath a high-branched deciduous tree because they usually flower before the tree fully leafs out.
 After the bulbs have finished flowering, many can tolerate the light shade from trees.